dheena2k2/fusion2urdf-ros2/README.md

 This exports:
 * .urdf file of your model
-* .launch files to simulate your robot on gazebo and rviz
+* .launch.py files to simulate your robot on gazebo and rviz
 * .stl files of your model

 ### Sample